niezwyklyable/Chess-AI/README.md

 # Chess-AI
-An advanced game with the minimax algorithm (a simple example of reinforcement learning) in pygame module
+An advanced game with the minimax algorithm (a simple example of AI) in pygame module

 Requirements: pygame